abdllhh/Sound-Based-Event-Detection-and-Localization/README.md

 ### Raspberry Pi
 - A Raspberry Pi single-board computer serves as the main processing unit.
-- Utilized libraries like Python's `PyAudio` for audio processing.
+- Utilized libraries like Python's `PyAudio` for audio processing, `Matplotlib` and `Numpy` for data visualization graphs.
-- Optimize algorithms and computations for the Raspberry Pi's resource constraints.
+- Optimized algorithms and computations for the Raspberry Pi's resource constraints.